-Addiction is a chronic and complex, but treatable disease.
-Like other chronic diseases, such as heart disease, it can be managed under the guidance of a trained clinician, with a variety of treatment approaches available that are individually tailored to a person’s needs.1 Like other mental health conditions, addiction treatment generally involves psychotherapy, where people learn new thought patterns to break the cycle of substance misuse.
+Addiction is a chronic and complex but treatable disease.
+Like other chronic diseases, such as heart disease, it can be managed under the guidance of a trained clinician, with a variety of addiction treatment approaches available that are individually tailored to a person’s needs.1 Like in the case of other mental health conditions, addiction treatment generally involves psychotherapy, where people learn new thought patterns to break the cycle of substance misuse.
 For individuals with certain types of substance use disorders, treatment may involve a combination of behavioral therapy and medication.1 Medications for addiction treatment are beneficial to many people in helping them abstain from alcohol or opioids.

 There are numerous types of addiction treatment medications that can support an individual’s recovery goals.2 Medications that treat addiction are an integral part of treatment for many people and are typically used alongside cognitive and behavioral approaches as well.2

 What Are Medications for Addiction Treatment?

 It is important to understand that addiction—also referred to as a substance use disorder—is a medical illness or disease, similar to the way asthma or diabetes is a medical illness or disease.1 All of these diseases, including substance use disorders, are chronic, which means they are long-lasting, and they are not “curable.”
 However, people can be stabilized and achieve remission of symptoms with the help of medical interventions.
 There is also the potential for relapse, where symptoms of the disease return.